didit-protocol/didit-sdk/README.md

 > The `DiditLogin` is automatically configured with the authentication methods you provided to the `DiditAuthProvider` provider.

-Then, in your app, import and render the `ConnectButton` component.

 #### Retrieve the authentication status

 You can use the `useDiditAuth` hook to retrieve the authentication status and current connection;